Fluctuation analysis for particle-based stochastic reaction-diffusion models: Numerical results

 The CRDME is simulated as a continuous-time jump process using a variant of the direct Gillespie stochastic simulation algorithm (SSA) in which we view the simulation mesh as the top level (also referred to as the fine grid) of a nested hierarchy of uniform meshes so that $|\Omega_i| = 2^i$.
 We keep track of the total reaction rate for each subvolume on each mesh throughout the simulation, which allows us to identify the next fine grid subvolume where a reaction occurs in logarithmic time using a binary search.
 When a reaction or a diffusion event occurs, we update the total reaction rate for each subvolume on each mesh that contains a fine grid subvolume involved in the reaction.
 The complexity for these updates is also logarithmic, although the total cost of rate updates after a $B$ molecule reacts or diffuses will be $O(N\log N)$ (with a small constant) due to the cost of updating the reaction rate for all $A$ in the range of the reaction kernel.

 In our CRDME simulations, we chose $I = 10$ so that the simulations used $N = 2^{10}$ voxels.
 This choice was informed by looking at successive differences of statistics for simulations at different mesh resolutions to check for convergence, and also by the requirement for the mesh spacing $h = \frac{2\pi}{N}$ to be below the kernel spacing $\varepsilon$ in order to achieve asymptotic $O(h^2)$ convergence rates.
+In these informal experiments, we found the required value of $h$ to be independent of the system size $\gamma$.